bitpushr/plexdocs/docs/faq/special-requests.md

 ## Movie Defaults

-By default, all *Movie* content on my Plex server has:
+By default, all *Movie* content on the bitpushr.net Plex server has:

 - 4K resolution where available (sometimes 1080p or lower if 4K isn't available)
 - English audio